-Promise scholarships are currently being offered by Promise Zones in 10 communities.
+Promise scholarships are currently being offered in 13 Promise Zone communities.
 To comply with the requirements of the state’s Promise Zone statutes, they provide scholarships to all students who both live within the zone’s boundaries and graduate from a high school located within those boundaries.
 All must also provide a scholarship that gives students a tuition- and mandatory fee-free path to a least an associate degree at one Michigan institution.
 Communities can elect to provide more, up to and including a bachelor’s degree.

 How do Promise Zones Work?

 Promise Zones are a unique approach to creating community-based universal scholarship programs that raise educational attainment levels and promote economic development.
 The Zones are public-private partnerships led by Promise Zone Authorities composed of local public officials and private sector leaders.

 Promise Zones award scholarships in conjunction with the Pell grant and other need-based grants to offer all eligible students a “tuition free” path to a college degree.
 Many of the Promise Zones focus on scholarships at the associate degree level, but others provide scholarships that can also be used at BA-granting institutions.
 Each Promise Zone makes its own decisions about how large its scholarships will be and at which Michigan colleges, universities and technical schools it can be used.
 Promise community leaders help pay for the scholarships with privately raised funds and donations of all sizes.
 Promise Zones are also tax increment financing districts that can use a share of the growth of Michigan’s state property tax to pay for scholarships.
 Read on for more information about how this “tax capture” works.